- What is the atmosphere like at the school? What makes it unique?

 What are the guidelines regarding the use of the iPad?

-Furthermore, applications are used progressively on the tablets according to the age of the students, discover our Progressive Use of Technology chart below.
+Furthermore, applications are used progressively on the tablets according to the age of the students.
+For more on how technology use is rolled out to students, see the chart below.

 Can students play games on their iPads at school?